-The NSW Department of Premier and Cabinet has developed a Guide for Submission and Assessment of Unsolicited Proposals, which can be accessed at nsw.gov.au/your-government/unsolicited-proposals.
+The NSW Department of Premier and Cabinet has developed a Guide for Submission and Assessment of Unsolicited Proposals, which can be accessed at www.nsw.gov.au/contact-us/unsolicited-proposals.

-The department generally will not accept an unsolicited proposal and it is recommended that applicants who are considering a commercial proposal when there is no relevant competitive process and/or the circumstances do not meet the conditions for direct negotiation, should consider whether their proposal would satisfy the principles in the Guide for Submission and Assessment of Unsolicited Proposals.
+The department generally will not accept an unsolicited proposal.
+Applicants who are considering a commercial proposal when there is no relevant competitive process and/or the circumstances do not meet the conditions for direct negotiation should consider whether their proposal would satisfy the principles in the Guide for Submission and Assessment of Unsolicited Proposals.